Independent Party of Oregon: Growth

 The Independent Party of Oregon is one of the largest minor political parties in the United States.
 From its inception in January 2007 through September 2011, the party added more than 90,000 members, making it the third largest political party in Oregon.
 From January 2007 to December 2010, its members accounted for approximately 40 percent of the net growth in the Oregon electorate.

 In August 2015, the IPO qualified under Oregon law as a major party with 109,300 members.
 As a major party, they were provided state-funding for primaries.
 In 2019, the party returned to minor party status reportedly due to the automatic voter registration law increasing the unaffiliated voter count.
 This subsequently decreased the party's share of the voter population to below the 5% major party threshold.
-Despite this, the party has grown by about 29,000 members since it was qualified as a major party.
+Despite this, the party has continued to grow since it was qualified as a major party.

-As of January 2023, the Independent Party is one of only two third-parties in the U.S. to have an incumbent party member in a state legislature.
+Briefly during 2023, the Independent Party was one of a few third-parties in the U.S. to have an incumbent party member in a state legislature.
 Among city councilors, county commissioners, and mayors in the state, 6.5% as of 2020 are IPO members.
 In August 2015, The Portland Tribune identified 34 non-partisan local office holders as IPO members.